CD-Cavs

 Current Trainees

-NHLBI CD-Cavs T32 Training Program – our first Scholars!
+NHLBI CD-Cavs T32 Training Program – our current Scholars!

 Jessi Martin

-I am a Ph.D. student in Applied Biomedical Engineering at Cleveland State University.
+I am a Ph.D. student in Applied Biomedical Engineering Graduate Program at Cleveland State University.

 My focus is on the progressive development of Charcot arthropathy from peripheral neuropathy (PN) caused by diabetes mellitus.
 PN, and subsequently, Charcot have been known to disrupt the cardiovascular, peripheral nervous, and musculoskeletal system.
 This multi-body system disruption coupled with an undetected injury/prolonged inflammation can lead to bone resorption and arch instability in the midfoot, ultimately leading to midfoot arch collapse.